 - Congestion Reduction Relative to Cost (CRRC) ratios: these are project level ratios derived from an analysis of the reduction in person hours of delay (in 2025 and 2040) divided by estimated total project cost.

 - Qualitative Considerations: these include multiple factors that cannot be meaningfully evaluated under the previous two components.
 Factors may include modal and geographic balance, past performance, and leveraging of non-NVTA regional revenues.

-The Authority has 60 candidate regional projects under consideration for its FY2018-23 Six Year Program.
-In addition, the Authority is accepting public comments on all candidate projects, now through midnight on May 20, 2018.
-The funding request associated with these candidate projects is approximately $2.5 billion; an average of more than $41 million per project.
+The Authority had 60 candidate regional projects under consideration for its FY2018-23 Six Year Program.
+Using information from the submissions for project funding, NVTA staff created project description forms for all the candidate projects.
+In addition, the Authority accepted public comments on all candidate projects, from April 13, 2018 to midnight on May 20, 2018.
+The average funding request associated with each candidate projects is more than $41 million.
 In keeping with the Authority’s track record of investing in multi-modal transportation improvements, these candidate projects include a broad range of modal components, such as pedestrian, bicycle, transit, rail, intersection improvements, highway improvements, park and ride, and transportation technologies.
 Scroll below for the map of our candidate projects and a link to our detailed project list.